bokkypoobah/InvestFeedCrowdsaleAudit/README.md

 * \#10 MEDIUM IMPORTANCE - Comments from the individual contract files should be left in the combined files to make it more readable

-* \#11 MEDIUM IMPORTANCE - Use the ConsenSys or Ethereum multisig as these are more widely use, unless you have a good reason to use the OpenZeppelin multisig
+* \#11 MEDIUM IMPORTANCE - Use the [ConsenSys multisig](https://github.com/ConsenSys/MultiSigWallet) or Ethereum multisig as these are more widely use, unless you have a good reason to use the OpenZeppelin multisig

 * \#12 MEDIUM IMPORTANCE - Developer to review recent changes to the OpenZeppelin and TokenMarket libraries since the contracts were copied, for high priority bugs